Introducing Namibia

 - Increase economic complexity by facilitating the conversion of primary products from the commodities sector into secondary products

-- Create new sectors and industries that will support the country’s energy transition ambitions, making Namibia a continental leader in thegreen economy
+- Create new sectors and industries that will support the country’s energy transition ambitions to make Namibia a continental leader in the green economy

-Economic diversification efforts will be based on several sectors and prioritisation that leverages existing productive capabilities, and that may enable transitions towards more sophisticated economic activities, these sectors include:
+Economic diversification efforts will be based on several sectors and prioritisation that leverages existing productive capabilities that may enable transitions towards more sophisticated economic activities.
+These sectors include:

 RENEWABLE ENERGY